UnifiedPush/specifications/specifications/android.md

 The distributor MAY limit the number of allowed registrations per application.
 This limit SHOULD be over 1000.
 If the limit is reached, the distributor should inform the user and the next registration fail.

+The distributor MAY limit the number of pending endpoint, as defined in the [Resources].
+This is defined under [org.unifiedpush.android.connector.NEW_ENDPOINT] section.

 ### org.unifiedpush.android.distributor.UNREGISTER

 The connector sends this action to unregister from push messages.
 The intent MUST contain 1 extra: